Guppy Troup

-John Douglas "Guppy" Troup (born 18 January 1950) is a ten-pin bowler who has competed professionally since the mid-1970s.
+John Douglas "Guppy" Troup (born 18 January 1950) is a retired ten-pin bowler who competed professionally from the mid-1970s through 2013.
 During his career on the Professional Bowlers Association (PBA) Tour, he earned eight national titles, along with another 42 titles in PBA Regional Tour competitions.
+He is a member of the PBA Hall of Fame.

 Career

 Troup was born on 18 January 1950 in Edinburgh, Scotland.
 At the age of 3, his family moved to the United States when his father began working at the University of South Carolina.
 Troup began bowling in his youth and chose his nickname at the age of 11 after becoming a member of The Guppies, a South Carolina team of youth bowlers that he captained.
 He later said, "We won a state title and we set a state record for juniors back then and it just stuck.
 I don't know why.
 I just started telling everybody to start calling me Guppy."
 In 1973, Troup turned professional, and joined the PBA Tour for the 1976 season.
 In his first two years on the tour, Troup had little success, and was unable to secure financial backing from a sponsor, forcing him to use personal savings to continue competing in 1978.
 That was his first full season on tour, and he won his first PBA tournament that year in Battle Creek, Michigan.
 The victory in the Kessler Open gave Troup an $8,000 first-place prize, doubling his season earnings to that point.

 In 1979, Troup set a PBA Tour record with six perfect 300 games.
 He was unhappy with his performance the following season and considered taking a break from the circuit, but continued playing and won a tournament in Waukegan, Illinois and finished second in the Greater Buffalo Open in consecutive weeks.
 Early in 1981, Troup broke an ankle.
 Although the injury caused a significant reduction in his playing schedule, he managed to earn more than $23,000 that year.
 In 1982, Troup won the first event of the year in Anaheim, California.
 The win was the first of three for Troup that year.
 The second came in July at the Molson Bowling Challenge in Windsor, Ontario, Canada.
 Troup's first-place prize was $13,000, but he received only $11,050 because of a 15 percent tax on PBA Tour bowlers earning $5,000 or more in Canada; he said after the event that he was "ticked off".
 His third win in 1982 was in October's Northern Ohio Open, and his earnings for the season exceeded $80,000.